Salzburg specialties that (not) everyone knows

 • Carpe Diem: This modern restaurant offers a creative interpretation of Salzburg cuisine.
 Here you can enjoy miniature versions of classics like Tafelspitz and Kaiserschmarrn.

 Each of these restaurants has its own special features, but they all share a love of Salzburg cuisine.
 From sweet desserts to savory main courses, the selection is varied.
-Another Selection of Salzburg restaurants you can find here.
+Another Selection of Salzburg restaurants here.

 Map thanks to hiking log, a trip planner app on iOS and Android